Skip to main content

 Adding a second dwelling unit#

 If you are considering adding a second dwelling unit to your property, there may be options available to you.
-However, in one residential zone district, more than one dwelling unit is not allowed:
+Different options are available in different zone districts.

 See a zoning map